Moving Trucks - Frequently Asked Questions

 What is the biggest moving truck I can rent?

 The 26-foot U-Haul truck is the largest rental moving truck that you can drive yourself.
-If you're searching for do-it-yourself moving solutions that involve someone else doing the driving, U-Pack offers a 28-foot commercial trailer – and customers love that their price is based on the space used in the trailer.
+If you're searching for do-it-yourself moving solutions that involve someone else doing the driving, U-Pack offers a 28-foot commercial trailer – and customers love that the price is based on the space used in the trailer.
 If you don't need it all, you don't pay for it all!
-To compare, the full 28-foot U-Pack truck is similar in size to a 26 foot rental truck plus a 10 foot rental truck.
+For comparison sake, a 28-foot trailer is similar in size to a 26 foot rental truck plus a 10 foot rental truck.
 So, whether you're moving a large home or a small home, U-Pack is a convenient way to move.

 How do I know what size moving truck to use?

 Great question!
 Use a moving space estimator to calculate what size moving truck you'll need.
-I recommend starting with the Room-by-Room Space estimator.
-Then once you estimate how much liner footage you need, simply use the Truck Rental Conversion tool to compare to a rental truck.
+You may want to start with the Room-by-Room Space estimator.
+Then, once you estimate the linear footage you need, simply use the Truck Rental Conversion tool to compare to a rental truck.